kyma-project/kyma/docs/service-mesh/01-01-service-mesh.md

 >**NOTE:** For security and performance we use the [distroless](https://istio.io/docs/ops/configuration/security/harden-docker-images/) version of Istio images.
 Those images are not Debian-based and are slimmed down to reduce any potential attack surface and increase startup time.

 You can install Service Mesh as part of Kyma predefined [profiles](/root/kyma/#installation-overview-profiles).
-For production purposes, use the **production profile** which has resource quotas for all Istio components increased.
+For production purposes, use the **production profile** which has increased resource quotas for all Istio components.
 It also has Horizontal Pod Autoscaler (HPA) enabled for all Istio components.